BECOME A STUDENT

 You will just need to registered at the local municipality after your arrival, and we will help you with this.

-Nordic students must pay their tuition in two rates, one in July (before your stay) and one in October.
+Nordic students must pay their tuition in two installments, one in June (before your stay) and one in October.

 At EFC, we have students from all over the world - sometimes up to 20 different nationalities in one programme, creating a very diverse community.